mozilla/data-docs/tools/alerts.md

 ...except making sure you never have to respond to an Alert for this probe again, that is.
-File a bug in that bug's component to update the Alert'ing probe to have a valid, monitored "alert\_emails" field so that the next time it misbehaves *they* can be the ones to explain themselves without you having to spend all this time tracking them down.
+File a bug in that bug's component to update the Alerting probe to have a valid, monitored `alert_emails` field so that the next time it misbehaves *they* can be the ones to explain themselves without you having to spend all this time tracking them down.